ofemiashiru/CI_MS2_QSG/README.md

 ## Project Goals

 ### User Goals
+- Play QuickShot game
-- Link to the latest music from their favourite Afrobeats artists
+- Save Score to the leaderboard
-- See the different options and costs for subscribing to AfrobeatsLib
-- Browse artists by letter or genre
-- Read latest news about everything relating to Afrobeats music
-- See the latest Afrobeats events and link to their corresponding pages
+- Contact Quickshot Site Owner

 ### Site Owner Goals
-- Have fans and artist subscribe to AfrobeatsLib
-- Collect emails of visitors to grow AfrobeatsLib mailing list
-- Enable visitors to contact AfrobeatsLib with queries relating to sales, technical issues etc.
-- Provide a way for visitors to download the AfrobeatsLib app via the App store or Goolge Play store
-- Prepare site to implement it's own in house music player (currently disabled)
+- Allow users to play QuickShot game
+- Receive messages from QuickShot players
+- Show users the top ten QuickShot Players

 ## User Experience

 ### Target Audience
+- People who are fans of nostalgic 80s games
-- People who are fans of Afrobeat music
+- People who are fans of games in general
-- Independent or major Artists who would like to upload their own music
-- People who would like to be kept up to date with the most recent Afrobeat news and events
+- People who are competitive and relish a challenge

 ### User Requrements and Expectations

 - Easy to use navigation that is responsive
-- Be able to easily browse artists by genre or letter
+- Be able to easily browse between sections of the site and the game
 - All links to work as expected
 - Appealing design that works well on both desktop and mobile devices
-- Be able to connect easily with events and news
+- Be able to play game on Mobile, tablet and desktop device
-- Be able to contact AfrobeatsLib in a simple way
+- Be able to contact QuickShot game site
-- Gain information about the different subscriptions quickly and easily
 - Accessibility

 ### User Stories

 #### First-time User
-1. I want to locate favourite artists by letter or genre
+1. I want to play the QuickShot game
-2. I want to know the different subscription prices
+2. I want to save my score on the leaderboard
-3. I want to see the latest events
+3. I want to see the leaderboard
 4. I want to see the latest news
-5. I want to be able to download the AfrobeatsLib app from the App store or Google Play store
+5. I want to contact QuickShot
-6. I want to be able to sign up to AfrobeatsLib
-7. I want to sign up to AfrobeatsLib Mailing list

 #### Returning User
-8. I want to see all the latest events and be able to visit their corresponding pages
+6. I want to see all the top ten scores
-9. I want to see the latest featured albums and artists
+7. I want to be able to see if I can top the leaderboard
-10. I want to be able to contact AfrobeatsLib
+8. I want to be able to contact QuickShot
-11. I want to interact with AfrobeatsLib on their social media platform
-12. I want to leave a comment on the news articles

 #### Site Owner
-13. I want users to be able to find and listen to their favourite Afrobeats artists
+9. I want users to be able to play QuickShot game on mobile, tablet and desktop
-14. I want users to be able to be kept up to date with latest events and news
+10. I want users to be able to save their score to the leaderboard
-15. I want users to be able to contact us
+11. I want users to be able to see the top ten scores
-16. I want users to be able to download our app on App store and Google Play store
+12. I want users to be able to contact us
-17. I want users to sign up to our mailing list
-18. I want our site to be prepared to launch our own in house music player
-19. I do not want users to use browser back button if they are looking for a page that does not exist
+14. I do not want users to use browser back button if they are looking for a page that does not exist

 ## Scope